dulei323/SCCA-FGL/README.md

 Paper:

-Detecting Genetic Associations with Brain Imaging Phenotypes in Alzheimer’s Disease via A Novel Structured SCCA Approach, submitted to Neuroimage.
+Detecting Genetic Associations with Brain Imaging Phenotypes in Alzheimer’s Disease via A Novel Structured SCCA Approach, submitted.

 Please cite the following paper if you use the code in your research.